4.53 Bed-Hold-Private Child Caring (PCC) / Residential or Private Child Placing (PCP) Foster Care Placement

 Introduction

-When a child is placed in a private child caring (PCC) residential, private child placing (PCP) foster placement, Department for Community Based Services (DCBS) foster placement, or emergency shelter placement, it is sometimes necessary for the placement provider or SSW to request a bed hold.
-A bed hold may be requested when a child is:
+When a child is placed in a private child caring (PCC) residential placement, private child-placing (PCP) foster placement, Department for Community Based Services (DCBS) foster placement, or emergency shelter placement, it is sometimes necessary for the placement provider or SSW to request a bed-hold.
+A bed-hold may be requested when a child is:

 • Hospitalized; or

-The purpose of a bed hold is to ensure that a child can return to the same placement setting in order to promote attachment and continuity of care.
-Therefore, bed holds are only applicable if the child is returning to the same foster home or same program within a PCC residential facility.
-If it is not the intent for the child to return to the same placement of program, a bed hold request will not be approved.
+The purpose of a bed-hold is to ensure that a child can return to the same placement setting to promote attachment and continuity of care.
+Therefore, bed-holds are only applicable if the child is returning to the same foster home or the same program within a PCC residential facility.
+If it is not the intent for the child to return to the same placement of the program, a bed-hold request will not be approved.
 The only exception would be during the period of a two (2) week notice.

 Practice Guidance